hariSeldon-danil/projects/README.md

 ## Game Overview

 The objective of the game is to control the snake ,eat the food and grow longer.
 As the snake grows longer, it becomes harder to control it without colliding with the walls or the snake's own body.
-If this happens the game is over
+If this happens the game is over.
+Game has several levels- in each level the board gets smaller

 ## How to Play